obenland/the-bootstrap/readme.txt

 == Changelog ==

 = 1.7.0 =
+* Added response.js for the use of media queries in InternetExplorer 6-8
 * Changed site title and description transport method to postMessage in Theme Customizer
-* Added response.js forthe use of media queries in InternetExplorer 6-8
+* Displays a message to administrators, when no menu has ben set for the main navigation
+* Added Japanese translation.
+Props Yoichi Kikuchi

 = 1.6.0 =
 * Added a Gallery Widget for sidebars